ShashikarA-CSYE6225/webapp/README.md

 ## Overview

-This web application provides a RESTful API for managing user accounts.
+This web application provides a RESTful APIs for managing user accounts.
 Users can create an account, update their information, and retrieve their account details using the provided API endpoints.
 The application also supports token-based authentication to ensure secure access to user data.

 ## Requirements